 25 Items I Can’t Homeschool Without

 Heads up: This post contains affiliate links.
 That just means, if you use one of my links to a product, I may earn a commission on that purchase, but it won’t cost you any extra money.
 If you choose to use my links, THANK YOU a million!!
-It helps to keep this blog going!!
 Read more.

 Homeschool supply list?
 There are several “BIG” items that I highly recommend you have on hand when you start homeschooling…and a lot of small ones!